 - Richard P. Tucker and Edmund Russell (editors), Natural Enemy, Natural Ally: Toward an Environmental History of War (Corvallis: Oregon State University Press, 2004).

 - Edmund Russell, War and Nature: Fighting Humans and Insects with Chemicals from World War I to Silent Spring (New York: Cambridge University Press, 2001).

-- Dibner Distinguished Chair in the History of Science and Technology, Huntington Library, California (academic year 2019-2020).
+- Dibner Distinguished Chair in the History of Science and Technology, Huntington Library

 Professor Russell has a keen interest in interdisciplinary research and teaching.
-He earned a B.A. in English and a Ph.D. in biology while en route to becoming a historian.
+He earned a B.A. in English and a Ph.D. in biology en route to becoming a historian.
 His research methods often synthesize history with biology, especially ecology, evolution, and neuroscience.
-After teaching at other universities, Professor Russell came to Carnegie Mellon in 2019 partly because of the university’s emphasis on creative, interdisciplinary work.
+Professor Russell came to Carnegie Mellon in 2019 partly because of the university’s emphasis on creative, interdisciplinary work.

 Professor Russell encourages applications from potential graduate students in environmental and technological history.
 He is especially interested in applicants who want to do risky, pathbreaking research that synthesizes history with other disciplines.
 Professor Russell encourages those who might want to work with him to get in touch to discuss interests before applying.
 Professor Russell’s graduate advisees have gone on to tenure track jobs at research universities (e.g., Ohio State University) and teaching-intensive institutions (e.g., Christopher Newport University), as well as to employment in government (U.S. Department of State).
-Their research has won prizes, including the CGS/ProQuest Distinguished Dissertation Award in the Humanities and Fine Arts (awarded to one dissertation in the United States or Canada) and the Michael Katz Award for the best dissertation from the Urban History Association.
+Their research has won prizes.
+Leif Fredrickson’s dissertation, for example, won the CGS/ProQuest Distinguished Dissertation Award in the Humanities and Fine Arts (awarded to one dissertation in the United States or Canada) and the Michael Katz Award for the best dissertation from the Urban History Association.